granthale/wip-book/content/Notes/defining technology.md

 tag: seed
 ---

 When someone invokes the word "technology", they're often implicitly referring to electronics.
 And while that's one illustration, it's far from the word's main meaning.
-See [[technology is not just software]].
+See [[technology is not just software]]

 I like Miriam Webster's definition: